ignite/cli/docs/1 Introduction/2 Install Starport.md

 You can run Starport in a web-based Gitpod IDE or you can install Starport on your local computer.

-As a developer, you will most likely want to install Starport to work in a local development environment.

 ## Prerequisites